Digital-Alchemy-TS/documentation/docs/core/techniques/lifecycle.md

 }
 ```

+## ⚙️ Implementation Details

+Lifecycle events are executed in three phases:
+1. **Positive priorities** (high to low) - executed sequentially
+2. **No priority** - executed in parallel
+3. **Negative priorities** (high to low) - executed sequentially

+After execution, events are cleaned up and removed from the lifecycle instance.

 ## 🏎️ Boot Libraries First

 > `bootLibrariesFirst` is a flag that can be passed to the bootstrap command of your application.